 Editor’s Note: “UC 9.2 A”, the "A" has no technical meaning and serves solely to maintain correspondence with the respective use case and NOTEs during the consolidation work.

-OP1: Keep lag and delay within the same table.

-Table y.1-2: Performance requirements for media synchronization for single applications
+It will be cancelled if the consolidation is agreed.

+NOTE: “UC 9.2 A” has no technical meaning and serves solely to maintain correspondence with the respective use case and NOTEs.